My keto Thai green curry with chicken is a quick, easy and tasty dinner that is on the table in 20 minutes. Great with cauliflower rice!

 Instructions

-- Cut the chicken into bite-sized pieces and fry until browned.
+- Cut the chicken into bite-sized pieces and fry until golden brown all over, about 5 minutes.

 - Pour in the coconut milk, chicken stock and lime juice (and fish sauce, if using).
 Turn down the heat, cover with a lid and simmer for 10 minutes.